5 tips on selecting a photography class

 1. Instructors experience.

 Does the instructor have the experience it takes to answer your questions?
 Do they know your brand of camera?
-How long have they been shooting and teaching and most importantly do you like their work (Check their web site.)?
+How long have they been shooting and teaching and most importantly do you like their work (Check their web site)?
 Chip Weiner has been a photographer for 30 years, has been teaching photography for 10 years and knows all models of cameras.
 He is also a working photo journalist.
 His tales of recent photographic assignments and challenges will help you think more like a photographer (and are usually pretty funny).
-Whether you are taking pictures of your kids or thinking of going into wedding or other commercial work, having an experienced working instructor who is up to date is important.
+Whether you are taking pictures of your kids or thinking of going pro, having an experienced working instructor who is up to date is important.

 2. Instructors style.